メインコンテンツにスキップ

 Illustration of DNP's corporate green space, Ichigaya no mori (Ichigaya Forest)

-Ichigaya no mori (Ichigaya Forest):
+Ichigaya no Mori (Ichigaya Forest):

-Designed Around Regeneration,
+A Forest Designed with Regeneration,

 Key Priorities at the Initial Planning Stage